Active Ingredients 101

 • Benzoyl Peroxide – antibacterial for acne

-• Niacinamide – controls oil, reduces pores
+• Niacinamide – controls oil, improves skin texture

 • Azelaic Acid – anti-inflammatory & anti-pigmentation